Everyone’s A Dev Now, Without Growth

 I. The Democratization of Development

-3. Micro-Entrepreneurship Rise: We’re witnessing a surge in independent developers, solo startups, and side-project entrepreneurs, each contributing to a more diverse digital ecosystem.
+We’re witnessing a surge in independent developers, solo startups, and side-project entrepreneurs, each contributing to a more diverse digital ecosystem.
+Technical skill still matters, yet it is no longer the lone gatekeeper.
+Creativity, judgment, and a feel for people begin to separate similar products.
+Many will build.
+Fewer will build something that stays.

 II.
 The New Battleground: Attention Economy